CoalGravel/image-cropper/README.md

-# Shopify-developer-intern-challenge
+# image-cropper

-My submission.
 TASK: Build an image repository.

 This project demonstrates the ability to upload, crop, and preview a "profile picture".